holochain/docs-pages/src/pages/get-started/index.md

 Every action contains the ID of its author (actually a cryptographic public key), a timestamp, a pointer to the previous source chain record, and a pointer to the entry data, if there is any.
 In this way, actions provide historical context and provenance for the entries they operate on.

 The pointer to the previous source chain record creates an unbroken history from the current record all the way back to the source chain's starting point.
-This 'genesis' record contains the hash of the DNA, which servs as both the identifier for the specific set of validation rules that all following records should follow and the ID of the network that this source chain's actions are participating in.
+This 'genesis' record contains the hash of the DNA, which serves as both the identifier for the specific set of validation rules that all following records should follow and the ID of the network that this source chain's actions are participating in.

 An action is cryptographically signed by its author and is immutable (can't be changed or erased from either the source chain or the network's data store) once written.
 This, along with the validation rules specified by the DNA hash in the genesis record, are examples of a concept we call "intrinsic data integrity", in which data carries enough information about itself to be self-validating.